revit13/hello-world-module/README.md

 ```

 ### Configure the chart

-- Settings can configured by editing the `values.yaml` directly.
+- When testing the chart, configure settings by editing the `values.yaml` directly.
 - Modify repository in `values.yaml` to your preferred Docker image.
 - Modify copy/read action as needed with appropriate values.
+- At runtime, the `m4d-manager` will pass in the copy/read values to the module so you can leave them blank in your final chart.

 ### Login to Helm registry
 ```bash